pink background for pediatric counselors near me page

 What Should I Expect with Behavioral Therapy for Kids?

-In child therapy, you can expect a collaborative and supportive process involving both the child and the counselors.
+In child therapy, you can expect a collaborative, family-focused and supportive process involving both the child and the counselors.
 During the initial intake process, the therapist will gather information about the child's history, concerns, and goals.
 The therapist will work to establish a trusting relationship with the child, creating a safe space for expression.

 Sessions often involve age-appropriate activities, allowing the child to communicate and explore their feelings in a safe space.
 The therapist will observe behavior, identify patterns, and provide guidance to address challenges.
 Depending on the child's age and needs, sessions may likely include parental involvement.